-A range of digital and analog surround (5.1) and stereo monitor outputs are provided.
-The post-fader surround and stereo digital and analog monitor outputs are intended for connection to monitor loudspeaker systems.
-The pre-fader surround digital monitor output can be used with metering systems that require signals that aren't impacted by level control or other monitoring functions.
-The stereo input C direct digital monitor output allows an installation to directly access the SRC capabilities.
+A range of surround (5.1) and stereo digital monitor outputs are provided.
+The postfader surround and stereo monitor outputs are intended for connection to monitor loudspeaker systems.
+The pre-fader surround monitor output can be used with metering systems that require signals that aren't impacted by level control or other monitoring functions.
+The stereo input C direct monitor output allows an installation to directly access the SRC capabilities.
+For installation flexibility the monitor outputs can be configured for compatibility with equipment that requires AES3 ("balanced") or AES3id ("unbalanced") digital audio signals.
+When selected for AES3 compatibility the output impedance is 110 ohms with a signal level of 5 volts peak-to-peak (Vpp).
+For AES3id operation the impedance is 75 ohms and the level is 1 Vpp.